Temml Administration

 Equation numbering

-In order to place automatic equation numbering in certain AMS environments, Temml contains these CSS rules:
+In order to place automatic equation numbers in certain AMS environments, Temml contains these CSS rules:

 .tml-eqn::before {